 - Increased pressure in the brain from any cause

 When to Contact a Medical Professional

 Abnormal posturing of any kind usually occurs with a reduced level of alertness.
 Anyone who has an abnormal posture should be examined right away by a health care provider and treated right away in a hospital.

 What to Expect at Your Office Visit

-The person will receive emergency treatment right away.
+The person will receive emergency treatment.
 This includes getting a breathing tube and breathing assistance.
-The person will likely be admitted to the hospital and placed in intensive care.
+The person will likely be admitted to the hospital and placed in the intensive care unit.

 Medical history questions may include: